Welcome to the training sessions overview

 For detailed information, see: https://gjbex.github.io/Python-for-data-science/

-Python for machine learning (4 hours)
+Machine learning with Python (4 hours)

 Python is one of the dominant languages in the area of machine learning and AI.
 This training will provide an introduction to machine learning methodology for data preparation and machine learning, as well as some machine learning algorithms.

-For detailed information, see: https://gjbex.github.io/Python-for-machine-learning/
+For detailed information, see: https://gjbex.github.io/Machine-learning-with-Python/

 Python for HPC (8 hours)